jasonzissman/TimeMe.js/README.md

 TimeMe.js is a library that accurately tracks how long users are accessing a web page.
-When a user first accesses your page, TimeMe.js starts tracking how longer they use the page.
+When a user first accesses your page, TimeMe.js starts tracking how long they use the page.
 TimeMe.js stops tracking time spent if the user minimizes the browser or switches to a different tab.
 This means you are being reported a more accurate reflection of actual 'interaction' time by your user with your webpage.